datalad-handbook/book/docs/basics/101-140-filesystem.rst

    'fatal: '../mock_user/DataLad-101' does not appear to be a git repository
     fatal: Could not read from remote repository.

-Git seems pretty desperate (given the amount of error message) that it can't seem to find a Git repository at the location the ``.git/config`` file specified.
+Git seems pretty desperate (given the amount of error messages) that it can't seem to find a Git repository at the location the ``.git/config`` file specified.
 Luckily, we can provide this information.
 Edit the file with an editor of your choice and fix the path from